-And in addition to being a catalyst for strong, healthy bones, calcium also has positive effects on other unrelated disorders.
+And in addition to being a catalyst for strong, healthy bones, calcium can also have positive effects on other unrelated disorders.
 Things like: high blood pressure, colorectal cancer, obesity, and kidney stone formation.

-However, supplementing with all 3 nutrients separately can be irksome.
+However, supplementing with all three nutrients separately can be irksome.
 For one, it’s expensive.
-Two, you must remember to take them and refill your supply-– often at different times.
+Two, you must remember to take them and refill your supply– often at different times.
 And you must ensure you take the right kinds (and amounts) of each!

 A Better Bone-Building, Menopause-Soothing Idea

-When it comes to this “menopause trifecta” discussed above… there’s an easy solution to these concerns.
-And it comes in an all-in-one form proven to build bone density at any age (and ease you through menopause).
+When it comes to the “menopause trifecta” discussed above… there’s an easy solution to these concerns.
+And it comes in an all-in-one form clinically supported to build bone density at any age (and ease you through menopause).

 The best part might be the “secret” ingredient added to the mix.
 A natural earth element that improves calcium absorption, boosts the activity of your bone-building osteoblasts and lowers the activity of your bone-resorbing osteoclasts, so you become even better at building healthy bone.